Oooh, these Easy Oven Fajitas are my new favorite thing!!

 I love fajitas, but have had a hard time replicating their smoky goodness at home.
 I don’t have a grill or a cast iron griddle, so it’s been difficult to achieve that authentic fajita flavor.
-I’ve seen this oven method around the interent a lot lately, so I thought I’d give it a shot.
+I’ve seen this oven method around the internet a lot lately, so I thought I’d give it a shot by making oven fajitas.
 SO glad I did!!!

-Roasting the meat and vegetables in the oven gives them a slightly charred edge and a hard to replicate sweetness that you just can’t get in a plain old skillet.
-Even better yet, you don’t have to stand over the stove and babysit it while it cooks!
+For Easy Oven Fajitas, roasting the meat and vegetables in the oven gives them a slightly charred edge and a hard to replicate sweetness that you just can’t get in a plain old skillet.
+Even better yet, you don’t have to stand over the stove and babysit it while it cooks.
 Set it and forget it!
 YES. (can you tell how excited I am about this?)

 - ⅛ tsp cayenne pepper $0.02

 - 1 tsp sugar $0.02

 - 2 small (or 1 lg.) onion $0.37

 - ½ cup sour cream (optional) $0.50

 - Preheat the oven to 400 degrees.
 Mix all of the spices for the fajita seasoning in a small bowl and set aside (chili powder, paprika, onion powder, garlic powder, cumin, cayenne pepper, sugar, and salt).

 - Cut the onion and bell peppers into ¼-inch wide strips.
 Place them in a large 13x15-inch casserole dish or a large baking sheet.
 Slice the chicken breast into very thin strips and add it to the casserole dish with the vegetables.